cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 - And many more.....

-**Only way to find out : "Read the Application Guide and Fill the application form"**
+**Only way to find out : "Read the Application Guide of Outreachy and Fill the application form"**

+## What is Outreachy ?

+- Opportunity to know and contribute to FOSS(Free and Open Source Software)

+- Chance to comeback after career break

+- Not a mandatory requirement to know something in deep in the beginning itself.

+- Paid Paid Paid ( An Indian who has watched JabWeMet can understand my sentiments here...
+Haha )

+- Vast variety of projects open with all sorts of requirement starting from backend coding, testing, documentation, ui/ux dev and many more.

+### How does it work ?

+- Round 1 : Application Phase

+- Round 2 : Contribution Phase

+- Round 3 : Internship Phase

+### Application Phase :

 The best part of filling the application was going through the [Application Guide](https://www.outreachy.org/docs/applicant/) that Outreachy provided.
-This is a long guide so I made sure I was able to dedicate enough time to read the complete document.
+This is a long guide so dedicate enough time to read the complete document.

-How does this help me ?
+# How does this help me ?

 - I gained enough confidence to apply.